lsoumille/vicc-project/notes.md

 The VM placement method is like the naive one so the complexity is O(n) with n the number of hosts.
 But the previous step was to sort the host list to obtain a descending order on the mips value.
 The Java method sort guarantees a complexity of O(nlogn) with n the number of hosts.
 The total complexity for this algorithm is O(n + nlogn) ≈ O(nlogn)

+## Feedback on the course ##

+The lectures and the project were interesting but we were not fond of the paper explanation and oral exam especially when it isn't really valued in the final grade, doing a full lecture only for these presentations was really exhausting and we couldn't be focused all the way through.
+Too bad we were not able to do the Amazon lab because that would have been really interesting.